-An early warning system for the detection of sepsis (standard trigger tool for use by nursing staff) was created.
+An early warning system for the sepsis detection (standard trigger tool for use by nursing staff) was created.
 This tool, called "suspected sepsis", had the function of immediately triggering the MSP (yellow code).
-This tool’s menu includes a mixture of the criteria of Systemic Inflammatory Response Syndrome (SIRS) and the "quick-SOFA" Scale (qSOFA) (Figure 2).
+This tool’s menu includes a mixture of the Criteria of Systemic Inflammatory Response Syndrome (SIRS) and the "quick-SOFA" Scale (qSOFA) (Figure 3).

-We introduced decision and allocation algorithms for the ICU septic patients (common and special groups or with risk factors).
+We introduced decision and allocation algorithms for the ICU septic patients (common or special groups or those with risk factors).
 They were based on SSC guidelines and were reproduced in poster format and displayed in all areas participant in the hospital study.
-Such algorithms would act as visual reminders on the recognition and diagnostic confirmation of sepsis–suspected patients, ideally within the first hour of the initial evaluation (Figures 3 and 4).
+Such algorithms would act as visual reminders of the procedures related to the recognition and diagnostic confirmation of sepsis–suspected patients, ideally within the first hour after the initial evaluation (Figure 4, Figure 5).

-A set of standard tests called the HMVSC sepsis care bundle were established within the electronic Hospital Management System (HMS), which should be requested by the physician to confirm sepsis-related organ dysfunction (Supplementary File 2).
+A set of standard tests called the HMVSC sepsis care bundle was established within the electronic Hospital Management System (HMS), which should be requested by the physician to confirm sepsis-related organ dysfunction.

 For the rapid processing of the samples taken from septic patients a red stamp called "sepsis protocol" was created.
-This stamp signalled the laboratory that the samples should have priority in processing and sending the result.
+This stamp signaled the laboratory that the samples should have priority in processing and sending the results.

 Each sector of the hospital received standard kits for sample collection called the "sepsis collection kit".

-The ICU sepsis MWT and the HICS created a Standard Medical Prescription for Sepsis (SMPS).
-It should be completed by the medical doctor at the opening of the MSP (Supplementary File 3).
+The ICU sepsis MWT and the HICS created a Standard Medical Order Set for Sepsis to be completed by the attending medical doctor at the opening of the MSP (Supplement 1).

-We contacted the pharmacy and diagnostic imaging services of the hospital to inform them about the study.
+We contacted the pharmacy and diagnostic imaging services inform them about the study.
 Pharmacy coordination was committed to prioritizing the dispensing of antibiotics, serum and vasopressors.
-Likewise, the coordination of diagnostic imaging service established a maximum period of 2 h for carrying out the examinations (radiology, ultrasound and computed tomography) for the identification of infectious foci.
+Likewise, the coordination of diagnostic imaging service established a maximum period of 2 hours for carrying out the examinations (radiology, ultrasound and computed tomography) for the identification of infectious foci.

-The sepsis MWTs for the inpatient areas redesigned the vital signs bag controls giving it a new color format.
-This new bag has "color control knobs" and operates as an auxiliary alarm system, helping the technicians and nurse assistants to improve the monitoring, reinforcing the identification of high-risk patients who may progress to sepsis and, therefore, possibly avoids hours of decompensation and complications (Supplementary File 4).
+The Wards sepsis MWTs redesigned the vital signs form giving it a new color format.
+This new proposed form has "color control knobs" and operates as an auxiliary alarm system, helping the technicians and nurse assistants to improve the monitoring, reinforcing the identification of high-risk patients who may progress to sepsis and, therefore, possibly avoids hours of decompensation and complications (Supplement 2).

-Another proposition was to call attention of the frontline medical and nursing staff to the implications of poor management of septic patients and to the novel strategies created by sepsis MWT.
-This was implemented through a series of short presentations and informal discussions of the related inpatients’ clinical cases; they were offered over a period of 1 month in each intervention area of the program.
+Another proposition was to call attention of the frontline medical and nursing staff to the implications of poor management of septic patients and to the novel strategies created by sepsis MWTs.
+This was implemented through a series of short presentations and informal discussions of the related inpatients’ clinical cases: they were offered over a period of 1 month in each intervention area of the program.

 The new MSP was also spread through letters sent by the hospital medical board to be personally delivered to all medical personnel.
-In addition the hospital’s quality and safety department posted on the institutional intranet the new MSP document depicting in a flow chart each person task in the MSP (Figure 5).
+In addition, the hospital’s quality and safety department posted on the institutional intranet the new MSP document depicting in a flow chart each person’s task in the MSP (Supplement 3).

 We chose, among the nursing personnel and technicians, leaders who were called "sepsis champions".
 These were in charge of spreading their acquired knowledge on early recognition of sepsis and of ensuring the routine functioning of the new MSP (good utilization of tools) so as to maintain the dynamics of our project.

-An educational video was also created for patients that have risk factors for sepsis (https://www.youtube.com/watch?v=uQfe6D2hFKg).
-This video is also shown, on the day of hospital discharge, to all patients who were hospitalized for sepsis and/or septic shock; it should facilitate the nursing home care.
+An educational video was also created for patients that have risk factors for sepsis (see link: https://www.youtube.com/watch?v=uQfe6D2hFKg).
+This video is also shown, on the day of hospital discharge, to all patients who were hospitalized for sepsis and / or septic shock; it should facilitate the nursing home care.

 Finally, a notification system was established for suspected sepsis and septic shock.
 This system, called the "Sepsis Key", is activated by the attending staff via telephone connection to an institutional branch.